hippolytej/BDPA_Assign2_HJACOME/README.md

 ### Pairwise comparisons
 The approach here is rather straightforward:
 - Mapper: A `setup` class first loads all the line numbers in the `kheys` list.
 For each value, the map class outputs as a key the sorted combination of its own line number with every other in Text format, and the content of the document as value.
-By sorting the line numbers we make sure that the pairs will match, but perhaps a more refined method would have been to implement our own ``WritableComparable`` to make the pairs.
+By sorting the line numbers we make sure that the pairs will match, but perhaps a more refined method would have been to implement our own ``WritableComparable`` to output the pairs.
-- Reducer: We store the content of a document pair into a list before parsing their respective contents into HashSets with tokanizers.
-We then compute the Jaccard similarity of these two sets, and output only the "similar" pairs and their content on hdfs.
+- Reducer: We store the content of a documents pair into a list before parsing their respective contents into HashSets with tokanizers.
+We then compute the Jaccard similarity of these two sets, and output only the "similar" pairs keys and their content on hdfs.

 #### Mapper
 ```java